Chocolate Chip Cookies

 How To Make These Easy Chocolate Chip Cookies

-3. Add the egg to the creamed mixture and beat well to combine.
+3. Add the egg.
+Crack the egg into the creamed mixture and beat well to combine.

 A large cream mixing bowl with whipped sugar and butter.
 Adding in a egg.